In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Analysis

 \subsection{ELCC waveform analysis}

-From the waveform of each ELCC channel, hits are identified with a certain threshold from the baseline.
-Photon counts of each hit is calculated using the MPPC gain, where the MPPC nonlinearity is also corrected\cite{11.1093/ptep/ptaa030}.
-Hits form clusters by grouping those that are spatially and temporally adjacent for each event.
+From the waveform of each ELCC channel, hits were identified with a certain threshold from the baseline.
+Photon counts of each hit were calculated using the MPPC gain.
+Since MPPC pixels need a recovery time to restore the bias voltage after the charge is released by photon detection, MPPCs have a non-linear output for high incident light intensity.
+This MPPC non-linearity was corrected using the recovery times measured in advance\cite{11.1093/ptep/ptaa030}.
+From the hits clusters were formed by grouping those that were spatially and temporally adjacent for each event.

-Photon count of each cluster or each event is obtained by summing up those of hits after the gain of the EL process in each ELCC cell (hereafter, EL gain) is corrected.
-The EL gain is defined as the average detected photon count for one ionization electron.
-The EL gains are different cell-by-cell due to machinning inaccuracy and photon detection efficiency differences of MPPC's.
-To determine the correction factor, peaks of $\mathrm{K}_{\alpha}$ characteristic X-ray (\SI{29.68}{\keV}) clusters detected during the measurement are used.
+Photon counts of each cluster or each event were obtained by summing up those of hits in the cluster after the gain of the EL process in each ELCC cell (hereafter, EL gain) was corrected for.
+The EL gain was defined as the average detected photon count for one ionization electron.
+The EL gains were different cell-by-cell due to machining inaccuracy and photon detection efficiency differences of MPPCs.
+To determine the correction factor, peaks of xenon $\mathrm{K}_{\alpha}$ clusters detected throughout the measurement were used.

 The average EL gain in this measurement was found to be 11.5, which is smaller than the 12.5 in the previous study\cite{10.1093/ptep/ptad146}.
-This is presumably due to the tapped hole processing of the ELCC cell, which reduced the light detection efficiency by the MPPC's.
+This presumably is because the number of photons reaching the MPPC decreased due to the change of the geometry of ELCC cell; \SI{4.5}{\mm} open hole to \SI{4.1}{\mm} tapped hole.